Douglas Al-Bazi: Baghdad parish priest

-2006 kidnapping
+Kidnapping

-In November 2006 Father Douglas was kidnapped by an Islamist group.
+In November 2006, Father Douglas was kidnapped by ISI militants.
 He was tortured and released nine days later.
 He suffered multiple injuries including two broken vertebrae from his spinal cord, and his face and knees were smashed using a hammer.
-An Ak-47 bullet still remains in his leg.
+An AK-47 bullet still remains in his leg.
 He was released after the Chaldean Catholic Church paid $170,000 in ransom for the release of al-Bazi and Father Samy Al Raiys by their kidnappers.

 Refugee camp priest

-Al-Bazi is known for sheltering hundreds of Christian war refugees who escaped from the ISIL conquest expansion in August 2014 to Mar Elia Church in Erbil, Iraq where he is the parish priest, and founder and manager of a refugee camp.
+Al-Bazi is known for sheltering hundreds of war refugees who escaped from the ISIL conquest expansion in August 2014 to Mar Elia Church in Erbil, Iraq where he is the parish priest, and founder and manager of a refugee camp.
 Father Douglas built the refugee camp in part of the church property previously furnished with benches and used as a small garden, now it is a refuge for Christians fleeing persecution in ISIL-dominated regions of Iraq.
 Many of the refugees are from Qaraqosh.
-The camp, which is located in the predominantly Christian Ankawa neighborhood of Erbil, boasts prefabricated housing units, a library, and an emphasis on education.
+The camp, which is located in the predominantly Assyrian neighborhood of Ankawa in Erbil, boasts prefabricated housing units, a library, and an emphasis on education.
 Funding has come predominantly from Canada.
 By November 2014, Mar Elia, which hosts about 700 refugees, was one of six churches in Erbil sheltering about 3,000 Christian families.

 Al-Bazi described the ethnic cleansings being carried out by ISIL in 2015 as "genocide".

 In September 2015, the Knights of Columbus released for national broadcast in the U.S. a television commercial featuring Father Douglas in the hope of encouraging more Americans to donate money for the relief of Christian refugees.
 In the commercial, al Bazi asks viewers to "pray for my people, help my people, and save my people" saying that, "genocide is the easy word for what is happening to my people."